-- 1. Allocating and levying assessments. - 2.
-Approving budgets. - 3.
+- 1. Allocating and levying assessments. - Approving budgets. - 3.
 Exercising control over facilities and properties. - 4.
 Controlling the use of funds generated by the District. - 5.
-Approving the hiring and firing of key personnel. - 6.
-Financing improvements.
+Approving the hiring and firing of key personnel. - Financing improvements.

 The financial statements were prepared in accordance with Governmental Accounting Standards Board ("GASB") Statement 14, 39 and 61.
 Under the provisions of those standards, the financial reporting entity consists of the primary government, organizations for which the District Board of Supervisors is considered to be financially accountable, and other organizations (component units) for which the nature and significance of their relationship with the District are such that, if excluded, the financial statements of the District would be considered incomplete or misleading.
-In applying the above criteria, Management has determined it has one blended component unit as follows:
+In applying the above criteria, Management has determined there are no entities considered to be component units of the District.